rploeg/WorkshopMXchipwithAzureIoTCentral/README.md

 Connect to the WiFi what is provided during the workshop and fill in the configuration items that you have copied from Azure IoT Central.
 Just use an own device name.

-After save, the device will be rebooted, connect to Azure IoT Central and register the device.
+After save, the device will be rebooted, connect to Azure IoT Central and the device will be registrered in IoT Central.

 ### See your new device in Azure IoT Central